gtcarriere/parse-url-golang/README.md

 Clone the repo with git, or otherwise obtain a copy of all the code in this repo.

-Run the URL parser with > go run parse-url.go
+Run the URL parser with 'go run parse-url.go'